Tom Davin

-Tom Davin is an American businessman known as the CEO of Panda Restaurant Group.
+Tom Davin (October 4, 1957 – September 1, 2025) was an American businessman who was CEO of Black Rifle Coffee Company in his later years, President & CEO of Panda Restaurant Group from 2004 to 2009, and COO of Taco Bell Corporation from 1996 to 2000.

-Early life
+Background

-Davin graduated from Duke University in 1979.
-He then joined the military where he served four years of infantry command assignments included roles as a company commander in 1st Recon Battalion and 3rd Recon Battalion, followed by selection to become an infantry tactics instructor at the USMC officer course, The Basic School, in Quantico VA.
+Davin graduated from Duke University in 1979, where he played lacrosse and was a member of the Sigma Chi fraternity.
+He then joined the military where he served four years of infantry command assignments including roles as a company commander in 1st Recon Battalion and 3rd Recon Battalion, followed by selection to become an infantry tactics instructor at the USMC officer course, The Basic School, in Quantico VA.
 Davin obtained the rank of captain.
-He then attended Harvard Business School, graduating in 1987 with a MBA.
+He then attended Harvard Business School, graduating in 1987 with an MBA.

+Davin was based in Newport Beach, California.
+He died on September 1, 2025, at the age of 67, from ALS.

 Career

 Davin began his business career in the mergers group of Goldman Sachs and PepsiCo.
 He served as Chief Operating Officer of Taco Bell Corporation from 1996 to 2000.
 From August 2004 to November 2009, Davin served as the CEO of Panda Restaurant Group.
 Later, in 2010, he became the CEO of 5.11 Tactical until his retirement on 4 September 2018.
-Tom Davin is currently working with Black Rifle Coffee Company as Co-CEO alongside former Green Beret and founding CEO Evan Hafer.
+Tom Davin was working with Black Rifle Coffee Company as Co-CEO alongside former Green Beret and founding CEO Evan Hafer until his death.